xycabcd/jpm/README.md

 JPM will read some settings in the MavenUserHome directory (default of `~/.m2`), and download artifacts to `[MavenUserHome]/repository`.
 If you want to change where that directory is located, use the `-H` option or set `JPM_HOME` environment variable.
 Other than that, JPM will (probably?) not touch anything else on your system.

 It says that using `JPM_REPO_[...]` environment variables can set the user name and password for repositories, but I'm not sure if it works and I can't test it.
-If you tried it, please post the result in discussions.
+If you tried it, please post the result in Discussions.

+JPM print the "message" of an Java Exception as error message, but some of them can be very unclear.
+If you found one, please report it in the Discussions.

 ### Dependency Definition File